Four Sephardic Synagogues: Istanbuli Synagogue

 The Hekhal dates from the seventeenth century and was imported from a synagogue which had been destroyed in Ancona, Italy.
 The Teba, constructed in the eighteenth century, came from a synagogue in Pesaro, Italy.
 The synagogue was renovated in 1836.

-During the 1947–1949 Palestine war the synagogue was occupied by Arabs.
+During the 1947–1949 Palestine war, the synagogue was occupied by Arabs.
 After Israel gained control of the Old City during the Six-Day War, it was renovated.

-Today, the Istanbuli Synagogue is used by a Spanish and Portuguese congregation following mostly the London rite.
+Today, the Istanbuli Synagogue is used by a Spanish and Portuguese congregation following mostly the London rite, established in 1980 as Congregation Shaare Ratzon.

 A description of the synagogue was published in 1947 as follows:

 Qahal Stāmbūlī (קהל סטאמבולי)(Istanbuli Congregation).
 This synagogue is immense, but is not distinguished for its beauty.
 Therein is had a cistern of water and a place of genizah, a repository for worn-out books until such time that they are taken out for burial.
 In its eastern façade there is an entrance by which they ascend to the street.
 On Sabbath days in the afternoon, a savant who regularly instructs there expounds [on the Torah] in the colloquial Spanish tongue (Ladino), a lesson that is derived from the weekly biblical lection (parsha) before the multitude of the people, as also [before] the women in the women's court.
 In all of the synagogues of the Spaniards there are wide benches that are situated only around the [interior] walls and joining the raised platform (dais), and [strewn] over them (i.e. the floor) are mats so as to permit sitting, their legs being beneath their knees, as the manner of the people of the Orient.
 The precentor stands upon the raised platform (bīmah) and prays while the congregants surround him.
 In each one of these synagogues there are many Torah scrolls fixed within wooden cases that are fabulously decorated.
 During the reading, they open the scroll while it stands in an upright position and read in it.
 There are also crowns and beautiful finials (rīmonīm), and expensive silk curtains that have been embroidered in gold.
 The women's court in each of these synagogues is located on the inside of the synagogue, [on an upper storey] close to the ceiling, enclosed by a wooden lattice partition, having a separate entrance from the street or from the courtyard.